 Building Blocks of Algorithmic Trading Strategies

 - Technical Analysis: Technical analysis involves the examination of historical price and volume data to identify patterns, trends, and indicators that can help predict future price movements.
 Traders use various technical indicators such as moving averages, oscillators, and chart patterns to generate buy or sell signals.
 By analyzing past market data, technical analysis aims to identify opportunities for profitable trades based on the assumption that historical price patterns tend to repeat themselves.
+This website is all about this.

 Popular Algorithmic Trading Strategies